-1. Ensure there are no underground utilities or potential above-ground conflicts (i.e., electrical wires) prior to digging.
+1. Prior to digging, ensure there are no underground utilities or potential aboveground conflicts (i.e., electrical wires).

-- Ideally, plant the tree in the fall or early spring when the weather conditions are cool.
+- 2. Ideally, plant the tree in the fall or early spring when the weather conditions are cool.
 If this is not possible, ensure the tree is consistently watered during warm temperatures. - 3.
 Dig a planting hole that is 2-3 times wider than the root ball of the tree but only as deep as the root ball or pot. - 4.
 Remove any materials surrounding the root ball (fabric, wire, etc...) and lightly massage the root ball to loosen the roots. - 5.
 Place the tree at the proper height and angle.
-The trunk flare should be 2.5-5 cm above grade after the tree is planted.
+The trunk flare should be 2.5 5.0 cm above grade after the tree is planted.
 Examine the tree from several angles and make sure the tree is sitting straight in the planting hole. - 6.
-Fill in the hole with soil gently but firmly.
-Ensure that the soil is packed around the root ball to stabilize the tree. - 7.
+Gently but firmly fill the hole with soil.
+Ensure the soil is packed around the root ball to stabilize the tree. - 7.
 If possible, add a 5-10cm layer of mulch around the tree.
 Mulching helps suppress weeds and retain moisture.
-Avoid 'mulch volcanos' by spreading the mulch evenly and do not pile mulch directly against the trunk of the tree. - 8.
-Deer typically feed on the young shoots of trees and rub their antlers against the base of small trees.
-We suggest residents install a tree guard or deer fencing around your trees to protect your tree against damage. - 9.
+Avoid 'mulch volcanoes' by spreading the mulch evenly and avoid piling mulch directly against the trunk of the tree. - 8.
+Deer often feed on young shoots and rub their antlers against the base of small trees.
+Installing tree guards or deer fencing is recommended to protect the trees from damage. - 9.
 If necessary, use 2-3 stakes to provide optimal support (see photo for reference).
-Studies have shown that trees develop stronger trunks and roots if they are not staked, however windy, exposed sites or certain packaging styles (bare root or ball and burlap) may require stakes.
+Studies have shown that trees develop stronger trunks and roots if they are not staked.
+However, stakes may be necessary in windy, exposed sites or for certain packaging styles (bare root or ball and burlap).
 Remove stakes after the first year of growth or when trees have rooted and are stable.

-Step 3: Getting Your Deposit Back
+Step Three: Getting Your Deposit Back